 No prior coding, programming, software development, etc. experience required

-There is some classroom instruction, but most of the time is spent “learning by doing” in a simulated work place, developing their skills by writing actual code from approximately 9 am – 5 pm daily.
+There are some lectures, but most of the time is spent “learning by doing” in a simulated work-place, developing skills by writing actual code from approximately 9 am – 5 pm daily.
 In addition to coding, coders will learn the soft skills necessary for: